Crash Recovery

 On recovery, load the latest snapshot and replay only the operations logged after that snapshot.

-Section titled “Storage Layout”You now have two types of files:
+Section titled “Storage”You now have two types of files:

-- Snapshot: Full state at a point in time (from previous stage)
+- Snapshot: full state at a point in time (from the previous stage)

 Testing